theoliverlear/Python-Unleashed/README.md

 - What is an optimizer?
   - An optimizer is an algorithm that is used to minimize the loss function.
 - What is a learning rate?
+  - The learning rate is a parameter that controls how much to change the model weights in response to learning.

 ### Chapter 7: Machine Learning with TensorFlow
 - [Dataset](./Powerful-Data-Science/datasets/dow_jones.csv)